yahyalmh/ChangeWallpaper/README.md

  `0 */2  * * * /usr/bin/python3  /your_home_path/.chagneWall/Main.py`
 * ##### windows
- if you want to download wallpaper and change your wallpaper daily run follow command:
+Can not change wallpaper at reboot time because you need administrator privilege. if you want to download wallpaper and change your wallpaper daily run follow command:

  `schtasks /create /sc daily  /tr " +   /your_home_path/.chagneWall/run.vbs`